rokbenko/ai-playground/README.md

 ## 📄 License 📄

-This project is open source and available under the [MIT License](https://github.com/rokbenko/ai-playground/blob/main/LICENSE).
+This project is open source and available under the MIT [license](https://github.com/rokbenko/ai-playground/blob/main/LICENSE).